eloisasmorais/eloisasmorais.github.io/README.md

 # freeCodeCamp Projects

-In this repository I will be completing the projects proposed by freeCodeCamp
+In this repository I will be completing the projects proposed by freeCodeCamp.
 You can access previews for the pages on the following links:

 * Tribute page: https://eloisasmorais.github.io/Tribute%20page/